TU-Berlin-DIMA/moodle-tools/docs/make_questions.md

 - `database_path` must always be provided.
 Can be ":memory:" if the question should use an empty database.
 In this case, no database file is written into the output XML.
 - `database_connection` is optional and determines whether moodle-tools connects to the provided database during XML generation (default `True`)

+All SQL Questions now use Coderunner TemplateGraders.
+This way, we achieve maximum flexibility.

+For all sql questions, the following shorthands are available:

++ `MT_testkeywordpresent <keyword>`: Checks whether the given keyword is present in the answer.

+Shorthands are used by writing them in the `code` field of a test case, e.g., `MT_testkeywordpresent SELECT`.

 ##### Coderunner DDL/DML Questions

 For SQL DDL/DML questions, moodle-tools comes with some templates that simplify checking for regularly used database structures.
 To use them, you have to write `MT_<template_name> <params>` instead of a SQL statement into a test case's `code` field.

+Within DDL-Questions, the shorthand `MT_testtablecorrectness` is available.
-As of now, moodle-tools only offers the template `MT_testtablecorrectness`, which can be configured with a list of parameters:
+It can be configured with a list of parameters:

 - `name`: checks the name of the columns
 - `types`: checks the types of the columns (can check for multiple types, see below)